Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Increase of intermediate goods trade in the context of global production chains, outsourcing, and offshoring.

-Between 1958 and 1988, income growth explains 67% of the real growth of world trade, while tariff reductions about 26% and transport-cost reductions roughly 8%.
+Between 1958 and 1988, income growth explained 67% of the real growth of world trade, while tariff reductions accounted for about 26% and transport-cost reductions roughly 8%.
 However, developed and developing economies might face different economic characteristics, and those play a different role in the growth of international trade.
 Low-income economies tend to have a high reliance on the trade of resources and low added value goods, intermediate income economies are oriented around manufacturing, and high-income economies tend to be net importers of products and services.